jenkinsci/drupal-developer-plugin/README.md

 ##### 7. Configure Code Review/Tests Reports

 Code review results can be analyzed using the [Checkstyle Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Checkstyle+Plugin):
- * Create a post-build action 'Publish Checkstyle analysis results'
+ * Create a post-build action `Publish Checkstyle analysis results`
  * If the logs directory for the code review is `logs_codereview` then set `Checkstyle results` to `logs_codereview/**`
  * You might want to set the unstable threshold to 0 normal warning, and the failed threshold to 0 high warning

 Test results can be analyzed using the [JUnit Plugin](://wiki.jenkins-ci.org/display/JENKINS/JUnit+Plugin):
- * Create a post-build action 'Publish JUnit test result report'
+ * Create a post-build action `Publish JUnit test result report`
  * If the logs directory for the tests is `logs_tests` then set `Test report XMLs` to `logs_tests/**`

 ##### 8. Build The Project